15 mil dibujos: Reception

-In addition, the creators, unable to collect the money invested, were indebted to the cinemas that showed it.
-On November 5, 1947, Carlos Trupp directed the 30 minute documentary, Santiago de Cuatro Siglos, a Black and white film of 35 millimeters, that tells the history of the city.
+In addition, the creators, unable to earn back the money invested in the film, were indebted to the cinemas that showed it.
+On 5 November 1947, Carlos Trupp directed the 30-minute documentary, Santiago de Cuatro Siglos, a black-and-white 35mm film, that tells the history of the city.
 It was scripted by Orlando Cabrera Leiva, filmed by Luis Bernal and sponsored by the Municipality of Las Condes.
 Escudero later worked in other areas: either working in magazines like El Cabrito and El Peneca, or creating the logos of the stations in the 1980s.

-Restoration attempts
+Restoration efforts

+Initial attempt

-About 2 years before 2001, Rodrigo Trupp, a Carlos Trupp's grandson, came across at their house located in Chicago, US a chest what contained a old copy of the tape.
-Later he try to restore the tape 15 mil dibujos, however, this idea never came to fruition.
-Later, the Trupp's grandson along with Victor Uribe joined forces to go in search of lost pieces of the film and money to complete the project.
-Uribe asked for a total of $1 million explaining that: "My idea is to transfer this material from film to video and make a short film", however they did not continue with the project.
+About 2 years before 2001, Rodrigo Trupp, Carlos Trupp's grandson, came across a chest at their house in Chicago which contained a copy of the film.
+The material consisted of over 700 feet of film with sound and 800 of negative film, in addition to 600 feet worth of loose pieces.
+Victor Uribe joined forces with Trupp to search for additional footage of the film as well as secure funding for its restoration.
+Uribe asked for a sum roughly under $1 million to restore it, explaining that: "My idea is to transfer this material from film to video and make a short film"; the restoration project and the planned short film did not come to fruition.

 Conservation status

-Kylie Trupp, a Trupp's granddaughter and student at the University of the Americas, began a search to try to rediscover all the material that had been left over of the tape, in this way, he obtained a trunk containing rolls of the film 15 mil dibujos.
-According to the Chilean magazine El Mercurio, Kylie reported this discovery to the teachers of the university, who were in charge of the restoration and digitization of the work together with the Cineteca Nacional.
-While was not achieved to discover all the material of the tape, the little material that Kylie Trupp could find, her present it at the 2014 Noche de Monos Festival of UDLA, and later uploaded to their YouTube account.
+During the 2010s, Kylie Trupp, Trupp's granddaughter and a student at the University of the Americas, began a search to try to rediscover all the material that had been left over of the tape.
+She obtained a trunk containing reels of 15 mil dibujos.
+According to the Chilean magazine El Mercurio, Trupp reported this discovery to the teachers of the university, who were in charge of the restoration and digitization of the work together with the Cineteca Nacional.
+While the entirety of the film was not found, she was able to find some previously unseen footage in addition to several test animations, which were presented by her at the 2014 Noche de Monos Festival of UDLA, and later uploaded to her YouTube account.

 In other media

-In 1960, 15 mil dibujos scenes were used in the documentary Recordando by Edmundo Urrutia.
+In 1960, scenes from 15 mil dibujos were used in the documentary Recordando by Edmundo Urrutia.
 In 1962, during the production of the unreleased film Condorito en el Circo, Ecran magazine published an article about the movie and rumored that Copuchita could be Condorito's father.
-In an interview with Escudero with Ergocomics he pointed out that "the character Copuchita is from 1941 and Condorito appeared in "Okey" in 1949, so it must be one of the inspirations of Condorito, since Pepo met him and at some point talked about him, but nothing that can be proven, in any case it is an honor if it was so".
+In an interview with Escudero with Ergocomics, he pointed out that "the character Copuchita is from 1941 and Condorito appeared in "Okey" in 1949, so it must be one of the inspirations of Condorito, since Pepo met him and at some point talked about him, but nothing that can be proven, in any case it is an honor if it was so".
 In June 2017, an exhibition of 200 images called Del Condor al Oso: 75 años de animació chilena was held at the Gabriela Mistral Cultural Center (GAM), starting with 15 mil dibujos and ending with Historia de un Oso.